infiniticio/docs.infinitic.io/src/pages/docs/components/workers.md

 2. (Optionally) Specify how to connect to the database.

+3. (Optionally) Attach a Micrometer `MeterRegistry` if you want Infinitic to publish metrics.

-3. Provide the configuration for the components you want to use.
+4. Provide the configuration for the components you want to use.

 ## Builder-based Configuration